 By law, employers must adhere to specific safety legislation in relation to their industry.
 Employers may face financial penalties or legal action for failure to comply with safety legislation.
 Within GB the Health and Safety Executive (HSE), in Northern Ireland it is known as HSENI.
 These legislative bodies require businesses to complete risk assessments in line with the Health and Safety At Work Act 1975 alongside the Management of Health and Safety at Work Regulations 1999.

-Proactively creating a safe working environment decreases the risk of injury, illness, and death keeping employee health and well-being front of mind thus making employees feel valued when employee well-being is prioritised.
+Proactively creating a safe working environment decreases the risk of injury, illness, and death keeping employee health and well-being front of mind; making employees feel valued when employee well-being is prioritised.

 By completing risk assessments and mitigating possible hazards in the workplace, businesses can increase financial protection as there are less likely to be major incidents within the workplace where risk assessments and training are implemented.
 Helping to avoid legal fees and penalties.